 Automatically adding specific reviewers to PRs based on certain criteria, such as code ownership or expertise, ensures that the right people review the changes.

-• Configuration: Set up a branch policy with required reviewers based on paths or filenames.
+module, you want the security team to be automatically added as reviewers. - Configuration: Set up a branch policy with required reviewers based on paths or filenames.

 Step-by-Step Guide to Protecting Branches in Azure DevOps